maltfield/rtd-github-pages/docs/configuration.rst

 Volumes larger than 2GB (for example, the 3390 model 3) can be supported by spreading the data across more than one file.
 Each file contains a whole number of cylinders.
 The first file (which contains cylinders 0-2518 in the case of a 3390) usually has _1 as the last two characters of its name.
 The ckddasd driver allocates the remaining files by replacing the last character of the file name by the characters 2, 3, etc.

-Note:  When CKD DASD images are spread across multiple files, you must specify only the first file name (the file with suffix _1) in the configuration statement.
+.. note::  When CKD DASD images are spread across multiple files, you must specify only the first file name (the file with suffix _1) in the configuration statement.

 If your host operating system supports large file sizes (or 64-bit offsets) then volumes larger than 2G can be kept in a single file.